guardian/dotcom-rendering/docs/architecture/011-capi-elements-as-components.md

 #### Unaltered Elements

-Some elements are ~~represented in CAPI in a~~ converted for the liveblog into a form which is directly renderable.
+Some elements are converted for the liveblog into a form which is directly renderable.
 For instance the `TextBlockElement`.
 These may be sent unaltered to dotcom rendering.

-~~Their `_type` field must remain unaltered from the CAPI response.
-They should be of the form `model.liveblog.`.~~

 ### Altered Elements

 Some elements contain data which is unsuitable for direct rendering, these should be transformed outside of dotcom rendering.
-Their `_type` field should be set ~~and should read `dotcom.element`.~~
+Their `_type` field should be set.

 The transformed element should contain all of the `Props` required by the Components which render the element.
 It should not dictate HTML to be rendered into the page except where unavoidable.
 An element might need to directly set HTML if it contains text with markup.
 For instance, bold, italics and inline text in a `textBlockElement`.